TimvanScherpenzeel/profiling-research/README.md

 https://chromium.googlesource.com/chromium/src/+/master/docs/memory-infra/README.md

-- Show how to use the developer tools in order to get a memory profile over time
+- Show how to use the developer tools in order to get a memory profile over time using the new JavaScript Profiler tab
-- Show how to profile the memory over time and give general tips regarding the initialisation of variables and inner functions
+- Show how to profile the memory over time, understand the necessary information

 ### CPU profiling